With their wolf-like looks, engaging personalities, and almost human-like vocalizations the Siberian Husky has grown in popularity as a family pet.

 Husky pros and cons

-Never underestimate a Husky.
+Never underestimate a Siberian Husky.
 While there are pros and cons to sharing your life with any dog, the Husky is not a moderate breed.

-Be prepared to be charmed, frustrated, amused and desperate, sometimes all in the same day!
+Be prepared to be charmed, frustrated, amused, and desperate, sometimes all in the same day!

-- Friendly; Gentle and great with children
+- Friendly; Gentle and good with children

 - Free-spirited; Although the Husky likes company they are not clingy